DrProton824/vader5pro-hid-tools/docs/USBPcap_ReverseEngineering.md

 ---

-# Baseline Traffic (Controller Connected)
+# Baseline Traffic (Controller Connected, Idle, Without TurnOn/Connect Sequence)

-Captured with dongle plugged in, controller ON (without the initial connection sequence).
+Captured with dongle plugged in, controller ON and Connected and Idling (no TurnOn/Connect included).

 Observed: